Image by Brett Jordan, provided by Unsplash via Wix.

 Which of these themes of Matthew’s Gospel intrigue you the most, and why?

-What do you hope to earn by studying Matthew’s Gospel?
+What do you hope to learn by studying Matthew’s Gospel?

 What questions do you hope to have answered as you study?